 What is it and what does it mean for you?

-The DfE’s guidance ‘Free school meals’, published in March 2018, outlines schools’ responsibilities in providing FSM to disadvantaged pupils.
+The DfE’s guidance ‘Free school meals’, updated in April 2018, outlines schools’ responsibilities in providing FSM to disadvantaged pupils.

 The guidance applies to school leaders, school staff and governing boards in all maintained schools, academies, free schools and LAs.